-Figure xx: IEPA Administrative Regions
+Figure 6: Illinois EPA Administrative Regions

-These Regions are referenced in the following are the findings related to the current infrastructure in the State of Illinois for managing municipal waste:
+These Regions are referenced in the following findings and are related to the current infrastructure in the State of Illinois for managing municipal waste:

-1) Municipal Landfills with Available Capacity
+1) Landfills with Available Capacity

 The Illinois EPA's 2020 Illinois Landfill Disposal Capacity Report documented there are 24.5 years of landfill disposal capacity statewide, with capacity ranging from 12.4 years in Illinois EPA Region 2 to 48.22 years in Region 7.
-Figure XX shows the distribution of municipal landfills with available capacity in the State.
+Figure 7 shows the distribution of municipal landfills with available capacity in the State.
 Detailed information on each site identified in this map can be found in Appendix G.1.